Facepunch/chippy-docs/docs/tutorials/unit_parts.md

 In official stages, `sprites` are generally used for non-square parts, and layered `cores` are used for square parts.

 !!! warning
-    It's a bit confusing that each boss has a "core" in the center, while "core" is also used to refer to the layered moving sprites that represent most parts.
+    It's a bit confusing that each boss typically has a part named "core" in the center, while the word "core" is also used to refer to the layered moving sprites that represent most parts.
 Just be aware that the term is overused.

 ### Placing